Paralegent AI

 Can I add custom specialist agents beyond the defaults?

-Yes — the agent count scales dynamically with your rulebook.
-If your rulebook defines 15 legal categories, the system instantiates 15 specialist agents.
-If you add a "Sustainability & ESG" category to your rulebook, a new agent is created for that domain automatically.
-Organizations with granular rulebooks routinely run 18+ agents.
-You never modify code to add agents — you modify your rulebook, and the orchestrator adapts.
+Yes — the agent count scales dynamically with your playbook.
+If your playbook defines 15 legal categories, the system instantiates 15 specialist agents.
+If you add a "Sustainability & ESG" category to your playbook, a new agent is created for that domain automatically.
+Organizations with granular playbooks routinely run 18+ agents.
+You never modify code to add agents — you modify your playbook, and the orchestrator adapts.

 How fast is the multi-agent analysis compared to single-model systems?